-This is my second blog post on Operation Remorse, the secret Second World War operation that earned millions by manipulating currency and smuggling on the Chinese black market.
-You can read the first post here.
+This is my fifth and final blog post on Operation Remorse, the secret Second World War operation for the Special Operations Executive (SOE) that earned millions for Britain.Â Read the entire series.

 As the Second World War passed into its final year, Operation Remorse showed no sign of limiting its activities in China.
 Their lucrative black market currency dealings in Chinese National Dollars (CND) expanded to include Indian Rupees and Indo-Chinese Piastres.
 They also traded and smuggled more goods than ever â€“Â apart fromÂ designer watches, pearls and diamondsÂ smuggled inÂ for bribing Chinese officials, Remorse also traded in medical drugs, indigo, and cigarette paper.Â They even bought silkworm eggs for the Kashmir silk industry, to make parachute silk (HS 1/135, 4 Apr.
 1945).